techpines/bone.io/README.md

 # Mounts

-To use supports, you need to set your templates.
+To use mounts, you need to set your templates.
 To set templates for bone, you need to do the following:

 ```js
 bone.templates = {